Events

 • event.currentTarget

-Prevent default
+Prevent Default

 Because event handling is asynchronous, you can't use event.preventDefault().
 To solve this Qwik introduces a declarative way to prevent default through preventdefault:{eventName} attribute.